chikafx/shakara-rental/UI-ENHANCEMENT-REPORT.md

 ## Overview

-This report details the UI enhancements implemented in the Shakara Rentals application, focusing on improving the user interface, responsiveness, and overall user experience.
+This report details the UI enhancements and security improvements implemented in the Shakara Rentals application, focusing on improving the user interface, responsiveness, overall user experience, and application security.

 ## Navigation Bar Enhancements